It has very small leaves, small greenish-white flowers and characteristic spines that may be several cm long.

 Where is it found?

-- This ability to ‘fix nitrogen’ means that matagouri can live in relatively nutrient-poor habitats.
+- This ability to ‘fix nitrogen’ means that matakoura can live in relatively nutrient-poor habitats.
 They enrich the soil around them and thereby allow other plant species to regenerate.

-- Matagouri is very slow-growing and some plants on undisturbed river terraces can be over 100 years old.
+- Matakoura is very slow-growing and some plants on undisturbed river terraces can be over 100 years old.

-- Matagouri thorns were used by early Māori as tattooing needles when no other materials were available.
+- Matakoura thorns were used by early Māori as tattooing needles when no other materials were available.

 - Its flowers make very good honey.

-Matagouri is frequently burned or poisoned in order to create and maintain pasture.
-In addition, matagouri faces stiff competition from weeds such as gorse and broom, which are also aggressive invaders of pasture and tussock grasslands.
+Matakoura is frequently burned or poisoned in order to create and maintain pasture.
+In addition, matakourai faces stiff competition from weeds such as gorse and broom, which are also aggressive invaders of pasture and tussock grasslands.